yossariansubfear/Optimal-Forecast-Reconcilliation-for-Grouped-Time-Series-Data/README.md

   forecasts using least squares reconciliation .
-4. Hyndman et al. also suggested that weighted least squares (WLS) taking into account on the diagonal of the variance-covariance matrix but ignoring the off-diagonal covariance elements .
+4. Hyndman et al. also suggested that weighted least squares (WLS) taking into account on the diagonal of the variance-covariance matrix but ignoring the off-diagonal covariance elements.
-5.Our approach is to extend work of Hyndman et al. to frame the problem in terms of finding a set of minimum variance unbiased estimates of future values of all time series across the entire collection.
+5. Our approach is to extend work of Hyndman et al. to frame the problem in terms of finding a set of minimum variance unbiased estimates of future values of all time series across the entire collection.
-6.This approach is called MinT(minimum trace) reconciliation which has an important feature which results in unique analytical solution of incorporating information about the correlation structure of the collection.
+6. This approach is called MinT(minimum trace) reconciliation which has an important feature which results in unique analytical solution of incorporating information about the correlation structure of the collection.